Adwise/magento2-measurement-protocol/README.md

 # Magento 2 Analytics Measurement Protocol

 This module aims to send transactions server-side to a Google Analytics property using the measurement protocol.
-In the traditional frontend implementation a lot of transactions are lost due to endusers not reaching the success page.
-This module aims to fix this problem due to sending the data directly to the property via the measurement protocol.
+In the traditional frontend implementation a lot of transactions are lost due to end users not reaching the success page.
+This module aims to fix this problem by sending the data directly to the property via the measurement protocol.

 This module was a private repo at first.
 By popular demand we made this open source (and to contribute to the open source community).
-If you use the private repo at the moment you can drop in replace it with this open source variant.
+If you currently use the private version, this open source variant is a drop-in replacement.

 ## Features
 - Toggle in Admin to enable/disable module